Rishab310/Rishab310/README.md

 ### Hello Guy's 👋
-- 🔭 I am a student of Btech. in Information Technology in Sgsits Indore.
+- 🔭 I am a student of Btech. in Information Technology at Sgsits Indore.
 - 🌱I’m currently working with Front End Web Developement using Node and React Js .
 - 👯I am looking forward to doing more projects on web and software development with java and I am happy to collaborate.
 - 😄I am also doing competitive programming using Java Python3 .